brimdata/zed/docs/commands/zed.md

 by the pool's `threshold` parameter (which defaults 500MiB but can be configured when the pool is created).
 Each object is sorted by the pool key but a sequence of objects is not guaranteed to be globally sorted.
-When lots of small or unsorted commits occur, data can be fragmented impacting performance.
+When lots of small or unsorted commits occur, data can be fragmented.
+The performance impact of fragmentation can be eliminated by regularly [compacting](#manage) pools.

-> Note that data is easily compacted by reading from a fragmented pool and writing
-> it back to a target pool so that it is globally sorted and compacted into
-> contiguous large objects.
-We will soon introduce a compaction feature that
-> does this automatically inside of a pool and can either be run manually or
-> configured to run automatically by the server.

 For example, this command
 ```